dsaved/dsaved/README.md

 I'm a software engineer with experience in Node, JavaScript, C#, JAVA, MySQL, SQL, etc. I've been working professionally in engineering and web development since 2014.
 I am enthusiastic about solving problems.
 I am passionate about building systems that solve real-life problems.

-#### I am a Software Engineer based in Ghana, Greater Accra.
+#### I am a Software Engineer based in Nigeria, FCT (Abuja).

-- 😎 Open to contracting opportunities, full-time employment, and remote work.
+- 😎 Open to contracting opportunities,  and remote work.
 - 🏢 Previously a Software Engineer at **Afrifanom**
 - ⚙️ Love workin with: `.ts`, `.js`, `.php`, `.dart`, `.html`, `.scss`, `.json`, `.yml`
 - 🌱 Learning more about and studying: **Open Source, React, Spring boot, MongoDb, Blockchain**